dreamplayerzhang/vcbld/README.md

-    	"outputDirectory" : "bin", // Relative or absolute path to your output directory "compilerDefines" : [], // an array of any -D arguments you want to pass to the "compilerFlags" : ["-Werror"], // an array of any compiler flags "linkerFlags" : ["-Werror"] // an array of any compiler flags }
+    	"outputDirectory" : "bin", // Relative or absolute path to your output directory "compilerDefines" : [], // an array of any -D arguments you want to pass to the "compilerFlags" : ["-Werror"], // an array of any compiler flags "linkerFlags" : ["-lc++experimental"] // an array of any compiler flags }
 ```
 The resulting dynamic library extension depends on the used compiler. libname.so for gcc and libname.dylib for clang.